ashahide/d1c3/README.md

 # d1c3

-`d1c3` is a lightweight command-line tool written in Go for rolling dice, with support for *advantage* and *disadvantage* mechanics (such as in tabletop RPGs like Dungeons & Dragons).
+`d1c3` is a lightweight command-line tool written in Go for rolling dice, with support for *advantage*, *disadvantage*, and optional *verbose output* designed for tabletop gaming.

 ---

 ## Features

 - Roll custom dice expressions like `2d6+1d8-3`
-- Support for advantage (`--advantage`) and disadvantage (`--disadvantage`)
+- Supports **advantage** and **disadvantage**
-- Input parsing with detailed logging
+- Verbose mode explains individual dice rolls
+- Gracefully handles combined expressions like `2d6+3d4-1`

 ---